 Many runners -- especially long distance athletes -- will wear a water belt so they can hydrate during their runs.
 A water belt is worn around your waist and it holds bottles of water, so your hands can remain free.
 An added bonus of the water belt is that the water stays close to your body, which will prevent it from getting too cold in the freezing weather.

-For more articles about running and exercise, check out the links on the next page.
+For more articles about running and exercise, check out the links below.

 - McManus, Melanie Radzicki.
 "Winter Advisory."
 Runner's World.
 August 2004.
 (Sept.
 5, 2010) http://www.runnersworld.com/article/0,7120,s6-238-267-269-9262-0,00.html

 - Morris, Rick.
 "Dressing For Cold Weather Running - Staying Warm And Dry When Running In Cold Weather."
 Running Planet.
 2010.
 (Sept.
 5, 2010) http://www.runningplanet.com/training/dressing-for-cold-weather-running.html

 - Morris, Rick.
 "Running In Cold Weather - How To Avoid Hypothermia and Frostbite."
 Running Planet.
 2010.
 (Sept.
 5, 2010) http://www.runningplanet.com/training/running-in-cold-weather.html